-Lead-Based Paint in Washington State Homes
+Lead-Based Paint in Washington Homes

 The Department of Commerce regulates certification, accreditation, enforcement and compliance for firms and individuals who must use lead-safe work practices when working on pre-1978 homes or child-occupied facilities.

-Commerce administers two programs related to lead-based paint: the Renovation, Repair and Painting (RRP) program, and the Lead-Based Paint Abatement (LBP) program.
+Commerce administers two programs related to lead-based paint: the Renovation, Repair and Painting (RRP) program and the Lead-Based Paint Abatement (LBP) program.

+Are you, or do you want to become a certified renovator?
 Do you want to certify your company as an RRP firm to be able to perform lead-based paint activities?

 If you receive compensation to perform work on any residential property or child-occupied facility built before 1978, then you must be an RRP Certified Renovator with a firm certification, or you must work for a certified firm.